 Welcome/Galleries

-The galleries below provide a quick way to view the roughly 6,000 images added to Paddy’s collection so far.
+The galleries below provide a quick way to view the more than 7,000 images added to Paddy’s collection so far.
 Write-ups with descriptions and background information for many individual images are also available – click on each image in the galleries for individual entries or use the search tools in the side-bar on the right (or simply keep scrolling).

 Click image to enlarge